raffaelespazzoli/openshift-sdn-encrypted-tunnel/README.md

 ### Run the installation playbook

-see an example of the inventory [here](./ansible/inventory) and customize for your clusters run the playbook:
+See an example of the inventory [here](./ansible/inventory) and customize it for your clusters.
+Run the playbook:
 ```
-ansible-playbook -i ./ansible/inventory ./ansible/playbooks/deploy-wireguard/config.yaml
+ansible-playbook -i <inventory> ./ansible/playbooks/deploy-wireguard/config.yaml
 ```